-In 2023, we resolved to increase our focus on environmental sustainability and set ourselves fact-based targets for reducing emissions in line with the Paris Agreement.
-In 2024, we started to have our carbon footprint calculated.
-We decided to do this with the help of Climate Partner to ensure that our emissions are recorded accurately and transparently.
-External experts have the necessary expertise and experience to correctly identify and assess all relevant sources of emissions.
-This ensures that our calculations comply with current standards and that we can develop targeted measures to reduce our emissions.
-Together with Climate Partner, we will work on a validated target in accordance with SBTi and evaluate this together in a workshop.
+In 2023, we resolved to increase our focus As a first step, we have recognized that we on environmental sustainability and set were able to slightly improve our carbon ourselves fact-based targets for reducing footprint in 2024 compared to 2023.
+In the emissions in line with the Paris Agreement. next step, we will set ourselves fact-based In 2024, we started to have our carbon targets based on the SBTi guidelines.
+After the footprint calculated.
+We decided to do this "Corporate Footprint", we also want to start with the help of Climate Partner to ensure calculating the "Product Footprint". that our emissions are recorded accurately and transparently.
+External experts have In addition, we have expanded our internal risk analysis to include seven environmentthe necessary expertise and experience to correctly identify and assess all relevant specific risk factors (1. water consumption / water availability; 2. soil and (ground) sources of emissions.
+This ensures that our calculations comply with current standards water pollution; 3. hazardous chemicals; 4. environment & waste; 5. air pollution; 6. and that we can develop targeted measures to reduce our emissions.
+Together with biodiversity and deforestation; 7. climate & Climate Partner, we will work on a validated energy), as well as systematically adding the target in accordance with SBTi and evaluate "Environmental Performance Index" aspect to our purchasing guidelines. this together in a workshop.
 Our aim is to have completed the calculations for 2023 and 2024 and set the target by mid-2025.